colinhartigan/blog/content/posts/free will.md

 Finally, also last night, the semesterly midnight bud happened.
 I love this tradition.
 It's my favorite manifestation of this school's culture and history.
 Something about a couple thousand kids yelling _"fight drink win get naked, drink some more, get more naked"_ outside the abandoned dining hall really speaks to me.
 I hadn't gone to one in a couple semesters but I will definitely be out there again next semester.
 (Also thank you Ryan for taking my Tech roof virginity).

-When I was planning what to write for this post I thought I'd come up with some insightful epiphany about exercising free will, but I think I just need to remember to slow down sometimes.
+When I was planning what to write for this post I thought I'd come up with some insightful epiphany about the importance doing stuff for myself on my own time, but that's really it.
+I just forget to do that.

 ---

 (edit from a few days later)
 I realized that during study abroad I had many of these habits that I'm trying to build here.
-It was deifnitely a combination of the lighter class load and accessibility of the area, but hell, I'd go explore some random village every Wednesday and still have downtime in my dorm!
+It was deifnitely a combination of the lighter class load and accessibility of where I was, but hell, I'd go explore some random village after class every Wednesday and still have downtime in my dorm!
 Obviously it's not as easy to do that here, but regardless, I need to get off campus more.